NaluFigueira/MercadoPagoExample/README.md

-# Checkout payment processing with Checkout Pro
+# Mercado Pago - Checkout Pro Example

 ### This is a simple example of how you can accept payments by integrating our [Checkout PRO](https://www.mercadopago.com/developers/en/guides/online-payments/checkout-pro/introduction)